 What do I need to do to prepare?

-- how to access New Relic dashboards for your applications
+- access New Relic dashboards for your applications

 - view your applications logs